exporl/apex/documentation/customizing/index.md

 type is QPushButton and the name is button1.
 The latter name would be what you specify as an id in the experiment file.

-All elements used in Apex are listed [here](#table1).
+All elements used in APEX are listed [here](#table1).
 Several generic names of element are given in [here](#table2).

-In Apex, stylesheets can be specified at 3 levels: inside the `<screens>` element in the `<apex_style>` element: if placed here, every element on screen will be affected, including the panel buttons and the main menu.
+In APEX, stylesheets can be specified at 3 levels: inside the `<screens>` element in the `<apex_style>` element: if placed here, every element on screen will be affected, including the panel buttons and the main menu.
 If placed in the `<style>` element, the stylesheet will